Logarithmic Gromov-Witten theory with expansions: The tropical gluing formula

 The symbol on the right is the fibered second power of $\mathrm{D}_e(\Sigma^\lambda_{\mathrm{exp}})$ over the moduli space ${\bigtimes_v^\lambda} \Kbar_\rho(\Sigma_v)$.
 The subdivision has been chosen such that the image of a boundary marking is always a vertex of $D_e(\Sigma^\lambda_{\mathrm{exp}})$.
 We have a relative diagonal morphism

 Note that in each fiber over the moduli space, the image of either evaluation morphism attached $e$ is a {vertex} of the divisor.
 The intersection of the image of $\Delta_e$ and the image of the map

 is a subcomplex of $\mathrm{D}_e(\Sigma^\lambda_{\mathrm{exp}})$.
-By ranging over all edges, we obtain a tropical moduli space\footnote{In full analogy with the geometric situation, this intersection of diagonals is likely best thought of as a refined intersection product for regular embeddings, in the sense defined by Fulton.}
+By ranging over all edges, we obtain a tropical moduli space\footnote{In full analogy with the geometric situation, this intersection of diagonals a stand in for the refined intersection product for regular embeddings, in the sense defined by Fulton.}

 These are tropical maps to expansions of $\Sigma_\infty$ that are transverse to the target and whose evaluation morphisms agree.